jinroh/kadoh/report/report.md

 ### Build automation

-We developed our implementation as a [framework](#application-design) by strictly separating each part.
+We developed our implementation as a [framework](#application-design) by strictly separating each parts.
 To go even deeper in this strategy, we decided to dedicate a file per class.
-These files need this to be gathered in one before being used.
+These files need to be gathered in one before being used.
 This is quite useful, since depending on the configuration we want to test, we can decide to include or exclude some files.
-The gathering shall moreover be done in the right order, since Javascript is sensible to declaration order.
+Moreover the gathering shall be done in the right order, since Javascript is sensible to declaration order.

-We tried to find an adapted tool to do this build but we didn't manage.
+We didn't manage to find an adapted tool to do this.
 That's why we decided to develop our own build tool as [node.js](#node.js) module based on dependencies declarations in comments.
-It's called [jsCicada] and allow us to build different configurations in one command line.
+It's called [jsCicada] and allows us to build different configurations in one command line.

 [jsCicada]: https://github.com/alexstrat/jsCicada

 ### Unit testing

 Since we managed to separate our implementation in independent parts, it was easy to apply unit-testing techniques on them.
 Because our implementation targets both browser and server-side environments, it was important that our test suite was able to be executed on both.
 That's why we chose to use [Jasmine] test framework.
-Thanks to CI tool [jasmine-runner] – which development we contribute to – we were able to test our code automatically as soon as file were saved and get immediately feedbacks.
+Thanks to CI tool [jasmine-runner] – which development we contributed to – we were able to test our code automatically as soon as file were saved and get immediately feedbacks.

 [Jasmine]: http://pivotal.github.com/jasmine/
 [jasmine-runner]: https://github.com/jamescarr/jasmine-tool